simonvoelcker/astrotools/README.md

 # astrotools

-Python tools for enhancing astronomic photographs
+Python tools for astrophotography.
+Strongly tied to my personal setup.

+Requires:
+ - Python 3.6+
-Requires Python 3.6+, numpy and Pillow for image processing, as well as pyserial and simple-pid for steering the telescope.
+ - numpy and Pillow for image processing
+ - skimage, simple-pid and PySerial for tracking and motor control
+ - matplotlib and influxdb for analytics